-Montgomery Planning evaluated the six retained transit options using a series of strategic, financial, economic, and implementation performance metrics to help stakeholders understand each option's potential.
+Montgomery Planning evaluated the six retained transit options-which in some cases serve differing extents and travel markets-using a series of strategic, financial, economic, and implementation performance metrics to help stakeholders understand each option's potential.
 Modeling tools tested the options' performance in both 2015 and 2045 and tested how the options may or may not impact planned land use growth.
 Several strategic dimension performance metrics-transit trips, vehicle miles traveled (VMT), employment access, and population access-feed the calculations of other metrics, including emissions.
-Table 5 provides definitions and compares each option's performance, and the remainder of the chapter discusses these options and their performance in greater detail.
+Table 5 provides definitions and compares each option's performance relative to other studied options. and the remainder of the chapter discusses these options and their performance in greater detail.
 Raw data values, supplemental metrics, and the methodological approaches used to obtain values can be found in the Plan's Appendix.